-The family amenity specs at the Pointe Hilton Squaw Peak are impressive when seen online: 563 all-suite accommodations including a separate living room, two flat-screen TVs, and a queen-sized sofa bed; two-story casitas with even more sleeping room plus 224 Agave Suites at North Pointe with a concierge and dedicated pool; terrific kids club; and a 4-acre River Ranch water park that features a winding lazy river, waterslide, and mini golf.
-And the reality at this Phoenix, Arizona resort is just as good.
+The family amenity specs at the Hilton Phoenix Resort at the Peak are impressive when seen online.
+Note the 563 all-suite accommodations that include a separate living room, two flat-screen TVs and a queen-sized sofa bed.
+Plus, there are two-story casitas and 224 newly refreshed Agave Suites at North Pointe with a concierge and dedicated pool.

-We recently spent four nights at the hotel for the annual TMS Family Travel Summit, a think tank-style gathering of media and travel industry executives discussing multigenerational travel.
-Not only do my colleagues feel like family, but most of the attendees were avid family travelers as well, and good judges of family resorts.
+We spent four nights at the hotel for the annual TMS Family Travel Summit.
+The think tank-style gathering of media and travel industry executives discussed multigenerational travel.
+Most of the attendees were avid family travelers and good judges of family resorts.

 What Multigenerational Families Need from a Vacation

-Our travel industry think tank identified a few key requirements to make multigenerational vacations successful, and the Pointe Hilton does them all well.
+Our travel industry think tank identified a few key requirements to make multigenerational vacations successful, and the Hilton Phoenix Resort at the Peak does them all well.
 Here’s our scorecard.

 1. Multigenerational families love activities for all ages to enjoy together.

-2. Expert childcare so adults and kids have time apart with peers, or just to relax.
+2. Phoenix Hilton boasts expert childcare so adults and kids have time apart with peers, or just to relax.

-Coyote Camp Kids for ages 4 to 12 meets daily from 9am from 4pm; the fee is $65 for a full day or $35 for a half-day of making arts n’ crafts, cooking, pool play and games.
-Wednesday through Saturday night each week, from 6pm to 9pm, Parents Night Out ($35) encourages parents to enjoy a meal at the American bistro Rico’s while kids are enjoying dinner and a movie together.
+Coyote Camp Kids for ages 4 to 12 meets daily, for a full or half day or an evening session.
+Fees are moderate for supervised arts n’ crafts, cooking, pool play and games.
+Several evenings each week, Parents Night Out encourages parents to enjoy a meal at the Hole in the Wall BBQ or walk over to Aunt Chilada’s while kids are enjoying dinner and a movie together.

-The on-site Tocasierra Spa has a variety of adult fitness classes and beauty treatments like their Signature Facial, as well as Sparkle Spa Parties for ages 5-12 and Teen Queen combination treatments for ages 12-17.
+The on-site Tocasierra Spa has a variety of adult fitness classes and wellness treatments like their Signature Facial.
+Inquire about the seasonal kids spa parties and teen beauty treatments for younger guests.

-3. Multigenerational travelers want a safe and secure place to vacation.
+3. Multigenerational travelers want a safe and secure vacation place like Hilton Phoenix Resort at the Peak.

-The Pointe Hilton Squaw Peak is in a planned community just 20 minutes from the Phoenix Sky Harbor Airport.
+The Hilton Phoenix Resort at the Peak is in a planned community just 20 minutes from the Phoenix Sky Harbor Airport.
 Friendly and helpful staff and security are around to offer a golf cart ride or, in one case, provide medical care to someone who fainted from dehydration (a more common occurrence than you might think).

 A jogging and bike path within the community leads past hotel facilities, condos, beautiful homes and recreation facilities, while cars remain on the perimeter.
 Although there are no lifeguards on duty at the many pools, the resort plays a water safety video on their closed circuit TV system with water safety tips to remind parents how dangerous a pool can be.